 The Barnyard, Plettenberg Bay under New Management

 Mel Botes has been very involved in the music industry.
 He is an established adult contemporary singer; songwriter; producer and multi-instrumentalist, who are known for his versatility, goodwill undertakings as well as his own solo career.
-Mel is also the owner of an established production company.
-Storm Produktionz produces quality theatre productions.
+Mel is also the owner of an established production company - Storm Produktionz produces quality theatre productions.
 They are well received in the upper end of the ROCK & ROLL community, playing music in up market theatres, to sophisticated and knowledgeable audiences.
-This has been achieved through careful selection of the productions we involve ourselves in, and the brand value of the STORM Group.
+This has been achieved through careful selection of the productions they involve themselves in, and the brand value of the STORM Group.

 ‘Our goal is to restore the Barnyard to its former glory with world class sound systems and even better entertainment”.